guardian/recommendations/AWS.md

 ---
 When using EC2 and ELB/ALB there are two different counts for 5XX
 - `HTTPCode_Backend_5XX` (ELB) / `HTTPCode_Target_5XX_Count` (ALB) produced by your application server
-- `HTTPCode_ELB_5XX` / `HTTPCode_ELB_5XX_Count` (ALB) produced by the load balancer
+- `HTTPCode_ELB_5XX` (ELB) / `HTTPCode_ELB_5XX_Count` (ALB) produced by the load balancer

-To the client/consumer it doesn't matter what the source of the 5XX (application servers or load balancer).. it's still a 5XX - and we as engineers need to hear about it.
+To the client/consumer it doesn't matter what the source of the 5XX (application server or load balancer).. it's still a 5XX - and we as engineers need to hear about it.

 If you are using `@guardian/cdk`, it is trivial to configure a 5XX alarm which combines these two metrics.
 For example see https://github.com/guardian/support-frontend/pull/3614.